Dashboard

 Waiting List shows the number of contacts who have registered for the event but are on the waiting list due to the maximum number of participants.
 Once spots become available through cancellations or deregistrations, these contacts can be moved from the waiting list either automatically or manually.

-Analyzing metrics such as response rate, registration rate, deregistration rate, no-show rate, and demand rate is essential for evaluating and optimizing event management.
+Analysing metrics such as response rate, registration rate, deregistration rate, no-show rate, and demand rate is essential for evaluating and optimising event management.
 These metrics provide valuable insights into participant behavior and assist in effective planning and management of resources.

 - Response rate measures how many contacts have either registered or deregistered in relation to the total number of contacted individuals.
 This rate indicates how well the target audience responds to the invitation.
 A high response rate suggests strong engagement, while a low rate may point to areas needing improvement in the invitation or event communication.